Preston, Lancashire: Major employers

 Preston is a major centre of the British defence aerospace industry with BAE Systems, the UK's principal military aircraft design, development and manufacture supplier, having its Military Aircraft headquarters located in nearby Warton.
 The company has two of its major facilities located some miles on either side of the city.
 BAE Warton is located to the western side of the city whilst BAE Samlesbury is located to the east, over the M6 motorway.
 BAE Systems also operate large office facilities at the Portway area within the city and at The Strand office complex.

 On 20 February 2006, the telecommunications retailer The Carphone Warehouse took over Tulketh Mill (formerly the home of the Littlewoods catalogue call centre) in the Ashton-on-Ribble area of the city.
 The building has undergone an extensive interior refurbishment and since March 2007 had been the workplace of some 800 employees.
 The site's main purpose was as a call centre for the broadband and landline services provider TalkTalk as well as The Post Office and Student Loans Company.
 The site also housed call centres for Team Knowhow and Carphone Warehouse which are now part of Dixons Carphone.
 It was officially opened on 19 December 2006 by CEO Charles Dunstone and the Mayor of Preston.
 Following the COVID-19 pandemic, Dixons Carphone along with other tenants within Tulketh Mill, moved to a hybrid working solution (time split between working from home and working from the office), eventually moving to a permanent working from home solution and as of August 2022 Dixons Carphone no longer have any operations based in Tulketh Mill.

-Due to Preston's location as a transport hub, sitting between the M6, M55, M65, and M61 it is home to several freight and haulage companies.
-Haulage supplier and operator James Hall and Co who supply produce for Spar stores in the north of England have their head office – the biggest building in the city of Preston – located just off the M6 Junction 31a at Bowland View.
+Due to Preston's location as a transport hub, sitting between the M6, M55, M61 and M65, it is home to several freight and haulage companies.
+Haulage supplier and operator James Hall and Co, which supplies produce for Spar stores in the north of England, have their head office – the biggest building in the city of Preston – located just off the M6 junction 31a at Bowland View.

 The Riversway area (in the Ashton-on-Ribble area of the city) is also home to the Preston Docklands, once Europe's largest single dock basin, which has undergone redevelopment.
-Several office areas around the docks, along with significant residential presence.
-Several small businesses such as the Football League's LFE headquarters are based in the area, together with Riversway Developments who have been responsible for some of this redevelopment.
+Several office areas surround the docks, along with significant residential presence.
+Several small businesses such as the Football League's LFE headquarters are based in the area, together with Riversway Developments which have been responsible for some of this redevelopment.

 The financial sector also has a presence in the city with a large selection of consultancies, insurance and law firms based in Winckley Square in the city centre.

 The Westinghouse Electric Company (formerly BNFL) Springfields nuclear processing plant also lies to the west of the city boundary at Salwick.

-Skiddle is an event ticketing operation based in Preston since 2001, which claims to be the UK's largest what's on the guide.
+Skiddle is an event ticketing operation based in Preston since 2001, which claims to be the UK's largest what's on guide.